 Our Commitment to Diversity, Equity and Inclusion lays out the values that guide our words and actions.
 This commitment applies to race, ethnicity, socioeconomic status, age, gender identity, sexual orientation, language, religion, mental and physical ability, nation of origin, citizenship status or any other personal aspect that might place someone within a marginalized community.

 In addition to doing work that directly impacts our community, we’re committed to making progress within our own organization.
 The museum is elevating diversity, equity and inclusion across the organization and embedding this work into all department priorities.
-In the past year, activities included:
+One focus area is to grow the cultural competance of staff and board.
+We are doing this by:

 As we move forward, we will continue to make this work a priority.
-We are committed to:
+We are committed to improving retention of BIPOC staff and achieving 30% BIPOC representation on senior leadership (directors and up).

 Making Play Accessible for All